 Reports have revealed today that PayPay card is now accessible on Apple Pay starting from April 1.

-Recall that last month, the Japanese electronic payment services issued a notice stating that there will be revision in various membership agreements related to PayPay deferred payment.
+Recall that last month, the Japanese electronic payment services issued a notice stating that there will be a revision in various membership agreements related to PayPay deferred payment.

 Since then, the PayPay card has not been accessible on Apple Pay, but the electronic payment platform stated that from April 1, 2022 the various membership agreements regarding PayPay deferred payment/PayPay card will be revised and communicated.